sunilvurity/SAE/README.md

 # V1 - Current ( In Development )

-Will intergrate with twitter platform
+Integration twitter platform

-Provide capabilites to Like and Retweet and reply
+Provide capabilites to Like and Retweet and reply.